theodson/macos-setup/README.md

 Two helper functions exist to support installation and re-installation, see `php.sh`

 ```
 # to re-install try this - this sequence may need to be rerun
+# this will install php 7.0, 7.2, 7.4 and 8.0

 uninstall_php
 install_php
+sphp72
+sphp74
+sphp80
 ```

 On initial setup a default brew recipe for the `latest php` and `php@7.0` is installed.